Early Signs of Balding & Hair Thinning

 Whilst the ‘V’ shape, or widow’s peak is the most common sign of receding hairline, some men’s regression may take an ‘M’ shape, and others will resemble a horseshoe.

 The best way to identify signs of thinning hair or a receding hairline is to closely examine yourself in the mirror or photographs, and compare recent pictures to older ones.
-Keep in mind that signs of a receding hairline can begin to emerge as early as the onset of puberty in young men, and gradually progress over time.
-Some men may display signs of balding at 18, or even younger, whilst others will show signs of losing hair much later on.
+Keep in mind that signs of receding hair can begin to emerge as early as the onset of puberty in young men, and gradually progress over time.
+Some men may display signs of balding at 18, or even younger, whilst others will show signs much later on.

-If you start to notice more hair that usual, for example in the sink, shower, bed, or anywhere else around your home, this could be one of the early signs of balding.
+If you start to notice more hair than usual, for example in the sink, shower, bed, or anywhere else around your home, this could be one of the early indications of hair loss.

 Before seeking treatment, it is also worth recognising that some significant life events or changes can also result in a sudden increase in the amount of hair you’re shedding.